AkshayrajsinhChudasama/Book-Shopping-Cart-.NET-Core-MVC/README.md

 --> Once project is successfully imported click the run icon on the top bar and for login credentials you can view database.

 *SYSTEM DESIGN*
---> It is a asp.net c# application which uses database to store retrieve and update the data inside database.
+--> It is a .net core mvc c# application which uses database to store retrieve and update the data inside database.